Eleanor cross: Stamford

 Eleanor's bier spent the night of 5 December 1290, and possibly also that of 6 December, in Stamford, Lincolnshire.
 The master mason for the cross here is not known: it was probably constructed in 1294 or 1295.
 There is conflicting evidence about its precise location, but it is now generally agreed that it stood just outside the town on the Great North Road (modern Casterton Road, the B1081), in what is today the Foxdale area.

-The cross was in decay by the early 17th century, and in 1621 the town council ordered some restoration work, although it is unclear whether this was carried out.
+The cross was in decay by the early 17th century, and in 1621 the town council ordered some restoration work, although it is unknown whether this was carried out.
 Richard Symonds reported in 1645: "In the hill before ye come into the towne, stands a lofty large crosse built by Edward III[sic], in memory of Elianor his queene, whose corps rested there coming from the North."
 In 1646 Richard Butcher, the Town Clerk, described it as "so defaced, that only the Ruins appeare to my eye".
 It had probably been destroyed by 1659, and certainly by the early 18th century.

 In 1745, William Stukeley attempted to excavate the remains of the cross, and succeeded in finding its hexagonal base and recovering several fragments of the superstructure.
 His sketch of the top portion, which seems to have stylistically resembled the Geddington Cross, is found in his diaries in the Bodleian Library, Oxford.
 A single small fragment from among Stukeley's finds, a carved Purbeck marble rose, was rediscovered in about 1976, and identified as part of the cross in 1993.
 Following the closure of Stamford Museum in 2011, this fragment is now displayed in the Discover Stamford area at the town's library.

 A modern monument was erected in Stamford in 2009 in commemoration of Eleanor: see Replicas and imitations below.